Welcome to Greener Concrete, LLC

 Showing compliance with ASTM C595 and ASTM C1157 is important for our low carbon concrete implementation strategy and acceptance by the commercial construction industry.

-To tackle the world’s climate crisis and achieve net-zero CO2 emissions by 2050, we must significantly reduce CO2 emissions going into the atmosphere.
+To tackle the world’s climate crisis and achieve net-zero CO₂ emissions by 2050, we must significantly reduce CO₂ emissions from concrete.

 First ever 20-ton 100% zeolite concrete (zeolite + activator from C-Crete) pour with 100% OPC replacement: